-- Public school in Beggs School District have an average math proficiency score of 33% (versus the Oklahoma public school average of 35%), and reading proficiency score of 34% (versus the 38% statewide average).
-This district's average school ranking is in the bottom 50% of public schools in Oklahoma.
+Public schools in Beggs School District have an average math proficiency score of 34% (versus the Oklahoma public school average of 31%), and reading proficiency score of 33% (versus the 35% statewide average).
+This district's average testing ranking is 7/10, which is in the top 50% of public schools in Oklahoma.

 |School District Name||Beggs School District|

 |School District Website||http://www.beggs.k12.ok.us|

 |School District Grades Offered||PK - 12|

 |2017-2018 School Year Data||This School District||This State (OK)|